Domestic Abuse

 What is Domestic Abuse?

-Any incident or pattern of incidents of controlling, coercive, threatening behaviour, violence or abuse between those aged 16 or over who are, or have been, intimate partners or family members regardless of gender, age or sexuality.
+Domestic abuse is any single incident or pattern of incidents of controlling, coercive or threatening behaviour, violence or abuse between those aged 16 or over who are ‘personally connected’, regardless of their gender or sexuality.

-Many people think that domestic abuse is about intimate partners, but it is clear that other family members are included and that much safeguarding work that occurs at home, is in fact concerned with domestic abuse.
+Many people think that domestic abuse is about intimate partners, but it is clear that other family members, including carers (who are ‘personally connected’), are included and that much safeguarding work that occurs at home, is in fact concerned with domestic abuse.

 Spotting the Signs of Domestic Abuse